 Divide the increase in weight by the increase in volume to find the specific gravity of the sand.
 For example, if the weight of sand plus water was 450 g more than of the water alone and the volume increase was 180 ml, you have a specific gravity of 450/180 = 2.5.

 Empty and dry the container thoroughly.
 Weigh the empty container.
-Fill the container to the 1,000 ml mark with dray sand.
-Use a straightedge to smooth the surface of the sand so it is level.
+Fill the container to the 1,000 ml mark with dry sand.
+Use a straightedge to smooth the surface of the sand so it is level but do not pack the sand down.

 Weigh the container of sand and subtract the weight of the empty container to find the weight of the sand.
+Use the dry density formula (density equals mass divided by volume, D=m÷V).
 Divide the weight by the volume (1,000 ml) to find the density of the sand.
 For example, if the sand weighs 1,500 grams, the density is 1.5.

 Subtract the density of the sand from the specific gravity of the sand, then divide the result by the specific gravity to find the voidage (proportion of empty space in the dry sand).
 For example, with a density for dry sand of 1.5 and a specific gravity of 2.5, you have a voidage of (2.5 – 1.5)/2.5 = 0.4.